-1.1.3 Definition of protected order - (1) A protected order is defined to be a "protected bid or protected offer".
-A "protected bid" or "protected offer" is an order to buy or sell an exchange-traded security, other than an option, that is displayed on a marketplace that provides automated functionality and about which information is provided to an information processor or an information vendor, as applicable, pursuant to Part 7 of NI 21-101.
-The term "displayed on a marketplace" refers to the information about total disclosed volume on a marketplace.
-Volumes that are not disclosed or that are "reserve" or hidden volumes are not considered to be "displayed on a marketplace".
-The order must be provided in a way that enables other marketplaces and marketplace participants to readily access the information and integrate it into their systems or order routers.
+1.1.3 Definition of protected order - (1) A "protected order" is defined to be a "protected bid or protected offer".
+A "protected bid" or "protected offer" is an order to buy or sell an exchange-traded security, other than an option, that is displayed on a marketplace that provides automated trading functionality and about which information is provided to an information processor or an information vendor, as applicable, pursuant to Part 7 of NI 21-101.
+In addition, a "protected bid" or "protected offer" is a bid or offer displayed on a marketplace that meets or exceeds the market share threshold as set by the regulator, or in Quebec, the securities regulatory authority, or on a recognized exchange that does not meet the market share threshold and the bid or offer displayed is for a security listed by and traded on the recognized exchange.-